wiredopposite/OGXHUB/OGX360 3D Printed Internal Mount/README.md

 This mount makes installing the OGX360 internally very simple.
 Just screw the mount in with the original motherboard screws and snap the OGX360 into place.
+This is not compatible with Philips DVD drives.

 Thank you to TEK Nemesis for these STL files.